Walgreens: Store model

-Walgreens stores were once connected to local groceries.
-In Chicago, their flagship market, they teamed up with either Eagle Food Centers or Dominick's Finer Foods, usually with a "walkthru" to the adjoining store and often sharing personnel.
-This concept was instated to compete with the popular dual-store format used by the chief competitor Jewel-Osco/Albertsons-Sav-On.
-They eventually ended the relationship with Eagle and focused primarily on a connection to Dominick's stores.
-PharmX-Rexall filled the vacated Walgreen locations joined to Eagle stores.

 In its 2009 business model, Walgreens are freestanding corner stores, with the entrance on the street with the most traffic flow, figuratively making it a "corner drugstore" similar to how many independent pharmacies evolved.
 Many stores have a drive-through pharmacy.

-Most freestanding stores have a similar look and layout, including a bigger and more spacious layout than certain stores within major cities.
-Newer buildings have a more modern design to them compared to older stores.
-Stores within major cities, such as New York and Chicago, could have multiple floors, most notably their flagship stores.
+Most freestanding stores have a similar look and layout, including a bigger and more spacious layout than certain stores in major cities.
+Newer buildings have a more modern design than older stores.
+Some stores in major cities, such as New York and Chicago, have multiple floors, most notably their flagship stores.
 Behind the front registers are tobacco products and alcoholic beverages.
-However, some stores do not sell these products, e.g., New Jersey stores that do not sell alcohol and Massachusetts stores that do not sell tobacco.
-Stores usually have a beauty counter located near the cosmetics, with busier stores having a beauty consultant.
-Most stores have a photo department, which is either behind the front register or in a separate part of the store.
-There are self-serve photo kiosks near the photo department, where customers can print photos and photo products.
-Most stores have a pharmacy, usually located in the back, where people can drop off and pick up prescriptions as well as purchase certain drugs containing pseudoephedrine.
+Some stores do not sell these products, e.g., New Jersey stores that do not sell alcohol and Massachusetts stores that do not sell tobacco.

 Lawsuits and criticism against Walgreens

 Allegations of discrimination

 In March 2008, Walgreens settled a lawsuit with the Equal Employment Opportunity Commission (EEOC) that alleged the company discriminated against African Americans for $24 million.
 The settlement was split between the 10,000 African-American employees of the company.
 In the agreement, Walgreens avoided any admission of guilt.
+The decree, one of the largest monetary settlements in a race case by the EEOC, provides for the payment of over $24 million to a class of thousands of African American workers and orders comprehensive injunctive relief designed to improve the company's promotion and store assignment practices.

 In September 2011, Walgreens settled a lawsuit with the EEOC that claimed that a store improperly terminated a worker with diabetes for eating a package of the store's food while working to stop a hypoglycemia attack.

-Drug-fraud
+Drug fraud

-In June 2008, after Walgreens was sued for drug fraud—"switching dosage forms on three medications without doctor approvals in order to boost profits"—Walgreens agreed to stop these actions and pay $35 million to the federal government, 42 states, and the Commonwealth of Puerto Rico," as reported by the Knoxville News Sentinel.
+In June 2008, after Walgreens was sued for drug fraud—"switching dosage forms on three medications without doctor approvals in order to boost profits"—it agreed to stop these actions and pay $35 million to the federal government, 42 states, and the Commonwealth of Puerto Rico.